airamez/Apyvyra/README.md

 # Apyvyra

-Apy Yvyra: is an work in a native langueg from Brazil valled tupi-guarani and it means: "Given freely"
+Apy Yvyra: means "Given freely" in tupi-guarani, a native language from Brazil